Understanding White Collar Theft Crimes: The Difference Between Embezzlement, Larceny, and False Pretenses

 What Defines the Crime of Embezzlement?

 One example of embezzling could be a financial advisor taking funds from his clients that were intended to be invested in stocks and instead using those funds for his own personal gain.
+Fraudulent conversion is a key aspect of embezzlement, highlighting the complexity of proving theft when the offender had lawful possession of the property initially.

 What is the Crime of Larceny?